FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/units.md

 # Specifying units of datasets in H5MD-NOMAD

 In the original H5MD schema, units were given as string attributes of datasets, e.g., ``60 m s-2``.
-H5MD-NOMAD ammends the treatment of units in 2 ways:
+H5MD-NOMAD amends the treatment of units in 2 ways:

 1. If needed, the leading prefactor is stored as a separate attribute of `float` datatype called `unit_factor`.